 - 1 further complaint proved not possible to pursue since the therapist, who by the time of the complaint was no longer a member of the HGI, did not respond to the ECC’s letters .

 Seven concerns notified by members of the public, other organisations and HGI members were dealt with and resolved in the same period (2006 - 2015).
 Note: These included two ‘whistle-blowing’ notifications internal to the HGI, both of which were resolved satisfactorily.

 In addition the RPSC dealt with numerous ethical queries raised by HGI members, providing information and guidance as required.

 Where complaints, concerns and queries indicated a need for additional guidelines and information for Registrants, this was done, for example, strengthened data protection and confidentiality guidelines, enhanced case study guidelines, ethics code strengthened in relation to business practice, indicative sanctions guidance, and information and guidance regarding medication.

 Complaint investigation process

 On receipt of a complaint, responsibility for the investigation process will be allocated to a panel of two or three RPSC members.
 On completion of the above process, the investigation panel members will present their findings to an adjudication panel consisting of three or four RPSC members, who will then decide on the matter.
-The lay member will not take part in the investigation process.
+Adjudication panels will include at least one lay member.

 Reporting of RPSC activities